 In addition to the concepts defined by the rules that deal with privacy and protection of personal data, the information covered by this Policy includes all data held, used, or transmitted by or on behalf of ACT DIGITAL, in any type of media.
 This includes personal data recorded on paper and held on computer systems or portable devices, as well as personal data transmitted orally.

 5. MAIN OBJECTIVES

-The main objectives of this Privacy and Personal Data Protection Policy are to deal with ACT DIGITAL’s responsibilities, and the required guidelines to ensure and reinforce the Company’s commitment to comply with the applicable personal data protection legislation, and to describe the rules to be followed in the conduct of personal data processing activities and operations carried out by ACT DIGITAL and the addressees of this Policy, within the scope of ACT DIGITAL’s activities, which guarantee its compliance with applicable personal data protection legislation and, in particular, with the LGPD.
+The main objectives of this Privacy and Personal Data Protection Policy are to address the responsibilities of ACT DIGITAL, and the necessary guidelines to ensure and reinforce the Company’s commitment to compliance with applicable personal data protection legislation and to describe the rules to be followed in carrying out the activities and operations of processing personal data carried out by ACT DIGITAL and by the recipients of this Policy, within the scope of the activities of ACT DIGITAL, which guarantee its compliance with the applicable personal data protection legislation and, in particular, with the LGPD.

-This Policy is established to be considered in conjunction with the obligations set out in the documents described below, which deal with information in general, and complement it whenever applicable:
+This Policy is written to be analyzed in conjunction with the obligations set forth in the documents described below, which deal with information in general and complement it when applicable:

-i.
-ACT DIGITAL employees’ service contracts and other equivalent documents, which provide for confidentiality obligations regarding information held by the Company;
+- i.
+Employment contracts of ACT DIGITAL’s employees and other comparable documents, which provide for confidentiality obligations in relation to information held by the Company;

-ii.
-Information security policies and procedures, as well as terms and conditions of use, dealing with confidentiality, integrity and availability of ACT DIGITAL information;
+- ii.
+Policies and standards of information security procedures, as well as terms and conditions of use, dealing with confidentiality, integrity, and availability of ACT DIGITAL information;

-iii.
-All internal rules regarding personal data protection that may be drafted and updated from time to time.
+- iii.
+All internal rules regarding the protection of personal data that may be drawn up and updated from time to time.

-6. PRINCIPLES OF PERSONAL DATA PRIVACY AND PROTECTION
+6. PRINCIPLES OF PRIVACY AND PROTECTION OF PERSONAL DATA